gradualgames/ggvm/README.md

 -provideCartridge can provide a Cartridge either specifying the rom configuration totally manually, or just allow it to interpret the iNES file for you.
-It is recommended to strip the iNES header from your ROM and configure from this method instead, to help discourage casual hackers from pulling your rom out of the distributed game and using it in an emulator.
+It is recommended to obfuscate the iNES header in your ROM and configure from this method instead, to help discourage casual hackers from pulling your rom out of the distributed game and using it in an emulator.
 Here is an example: